jfandata/Washington_University_Data_Analytics_Certificate/projects/Pandas/README.md

 * Jupyter Notebook

 ## Project Description
 This project uses the Pandas library to manipulate data into tables that allow for aggregating and summarizing of district and school data.
 Array calculations are performed to create a snapshot of school district's key metrics.
-Analysis done to show trends such as top peforming schools, bottom performing schools, math and math scores by grade, and scores by school spending, size, and school type.
+Analysis done to show trends such as top peforming schools, bottom performing schools, math and reading scores by grade, and scores by school spending, size, and school type.

 ## Needs of this project